iterative/dvc.org/content/docs/dvclive/get-started.md

 </tab>
 </toggle>

-Check the [ML Frameworks page](/doc/dvclive/ml-frameworks) for other supported frameworks.
+Check the [ML Frameworks page](/doc/dvclive/ml-frameworks) for more details and other supported frameworks.

 If you prefer to use DVCLive directly, check the overview of the [Python API](/doc/dvclive/api-reference).